MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-implement-camera-al.md

 ## Example

-This example illustrates how to implement the camera capability on a page in AL. This is carried out by three actions;  **Take Picture**, **Take Picture High Quality**, and **Take Picture Low Quality**, but it does not include code that saves the picture to the database.
+This example illustrates how to implement the camera capability on a page in AL. The example implements three actions which take a picture;  **Take Picture**, **Take Picture High Quality**, and **Take Picture Low Quality**, but it does not include code that saves the picture to the database.

 The example also shows how to specify options for the camera functionality such as picture quality or source type.
 For more information about the different options that can be set for the camera, see [CameraOptions Overview](devenv-Camera-options.md).

 > [!NOTE]
 > To enable the camera functionality, it is required that you add the path of the folder containing the `"Microsoft.Dynamics.Nav.ClientExtensions"` assembly on the **Al: Assembly Probing Paths** setting on the **User Settings** or **Workspace Settings** so the compiler can access it.
 For more information, see [Getting started with Microsoft .NET Interoperability from AL](devenv-get-started-call-dotnet-from-al.md).

-The following code will create two variables; the `CameraAvailable` variable is a **Boolean**  checks whether the current device has a camera.
+The following code will create two variables; the `CameraAvailable` variable is a **Boolean** that checks whether the current device has a camera.
 The `Camera` variable is a **DotNet** type that gets instantiated by adding code to the `OnOpenPage` trigger.
-Then, it will add actions to the  page that lets the user start the camera.
+Then, it will add the actions to the page that lets the user start the camera.
 Finally, the trigger `Camera::PictureAvailable` is defined to handle the incoming picture.

 ```
 page 50101 "Card with Camera Capability"